Dads Traumatised By Birth

 - Red light one: This author, like many, claims that women need to feel safe to birth.
 Pause for a moment.
 Do women in Syria today in that horrific war still give birth?
 You’ve answered the absurdity of this belief that women have to feel safe to birth.
 We don’t.
 We just have to birth.
 Do you think the Boko Harum girls who were captured would feel better about their births after being raped if they had a personal set of skills they could use to birth their babies?
-Of course they would.
-We cannot create safety for all birthing women but we can grow skilled birthing women who retreat in to their own internalised safety when they feel unsafe!
+Of course, they would.
+We cannot create safety for all birthing women but we can grow skilled birthing women who retreat into their own internalized safety when they feel unsafe!

 - Red light two: This author also says that ‘it is risky to bring primitive instincts into the delivery room’.
 First of all if you’ve read anything about birth by famous authors they are telling you to be in ‘your primal brain’ and that ‘women instinctively know how to birth’.
 Second, giving birth is always a biological mandate when it’s happening no matter where, with whom or whether it’s induced, spontaneous or by surgery.
 We get out of pregnancy one way only … giving birth.
-Third, without skills we will always ‘react’ rather than ‘respond’.
-With skills we respond within ourselves no matter how challenging the situation!
+Third, without skills, we will always ‘react’ rather than ‘respond’.
+With skills, we respond within ourselves no matter how challenging the situation!
 We must be our own ‘first responders’ while giving birth and that is why we need to be highly skilled for this one-off and very intense Life transforming event.

 We will keep talking to you, hope you’ll spread the word, begin to see the common sense of becoming skilled as a pregnant woman and expectant dad.
-Then together you can meet and surround the challenges of becoming then being parents.
+Then together you can meet and surround the challenges of becoming than being parents.